-After Fall 2020, applications will be accepted on a rolling basis for Fall and Spring terms.
+Applications are accepted on a rolling basis for Fall and Spring terms.
 Summer admissions are limited.
 Therefore, please contact the biotechnology program at firstname.lastname@example.org before applying for Summer admission.

 More information about the application process can be found at Syracuse University Graduate Admissions

 For detailed information about estimated graduate school costs, and potential sources of financial aid, refer to the following: